clab/rnng/README.md

 The file `parsing_result.txt` contains the final parsing accuracy using EVALB

 # Contact
-If there are any issues, please let us know at adhiguna.kuncoro [ AT SYMBOL ] gmail [ DOT ] com
+If there are any issues, please let us know at adhiguna.kuncoro [ AT SYMBOL ] gmail.com, miguel.ballesteros [AT SYMBOL] ibm.com, and cdyer [AT SYMBOL] cs.cmu.edu

+# License
+This software is released under the terms of the [Apache License, Version 2.0] (http://www.apache.org/licenses/LICENSE-2.0)